 IGS consults with organizations and individuals regarding the concept and practice of inclusivity by helping your organization embrace inclusivity as a core concept.
 IGS defines ‘incusivity’, as follows:

+InclusivityInclusivity is the concept that all beings are inextricably linked to each other; “We are One.”
+Organizations that practice inclusivity consider relationships well beyond legally protected classifications of people.
+Inclusive organizations identify and eliminate any and all significant barriers appearing within an organizational setting.
 “Inclusivity” also allows organizations to understand and dismantle the elements of invisible culture, implicit bias and unstated assumptions that exist in the workplace as barriers to the full participation of all involved.
 In this way, the workplace functions as a dynamic and ever-changing mosaic that can and will function for the good of all.
+Inclusivity enables organizations to establish and pursue creative and visionary goals that go well beyond compliance and helps them become “organizations of excellence” and leaders within their respective fields. |

 Inclusivity Assessment: